 - QCS was forced to sue for violations of FOIA when NHTSA did not turn over records citing Tesla’s trade secret claim.

 - Eventually, NHTSA was forced to turn over the data to the QCS, and then the world learned that according to QCS, the data was improperly analyzed leading to an inaccurate conclusion regarding Autosteer’s impact on Tesla car accidents and safety.

 QCS studied the data and concluded that out of the data submitted for over 43,000 Tesla vehicles and used by NHSTA for its safety analysis, only 5,714 of those vehicles were actually qualified for a before and after Autosteer comparison.
 The rest of the approximately 37,000 vehicles had incomplete data, which did not allow for an accurate or fair analysis.
 QCS further found that data appeared to show an almost 60% increase in accidents in the 5,714 qualifying vehicles after Autosteer was enabled, but apparently, there is reason to think that those findings may not be accurate based on some issues with the data presented.

 It is concerning if these NHTSA safety numbers are as grossly inaccurate as we are now led to believe they are.
 Consumers have bought Teslas with Autosteer assuming that they are significantly safer than they now appear to be and they may have relied too much on this technology.
 It is certainly something to consider when looking at some of Tesla’s more notorious accidents due to Auto steering errors.

-If you were injured in a car accident caused by someone else’s negligence or Auto steering error, contact our Los Angeles car accident attorneys at the Law Offices of Howard Craig Kornberg to discuss the facts of the accident and injuries sustained.
+If you were injured in a car accident caused by someone else’s negligence or an auto-steering error, contact our Los Angeles experienced lawyer at the Law Offices of Howard Craig Kornberg to discuss the facts of the accident and the injuries sustained.